 Where Can You Deposit Your Recyclable Items in the Park?

-Visitors to the park can recycle, aluminum cans, #1 plastic bottles, and paper at the locations throughout the park.
+Visitors to the park can recycle aluminum cans, #1 and #2 plastic bottles, and propane year round, while glass recycling is available from May-October.
+Recycling locations include visitor’s centers, campgrounds, picnic areas, and more.
 Click here for a map to recycling locations.

 What About Bear Spray?